-In terms of operational comfort or convenience, there are three factors that should be considered: the propel system, chute control and ease in stirring.
+In terms of operational comfort or convenience, three factors should be considered: the propel system, chute control, and ease of stirring.

 The Propel System

 The propelling system of a snowblower contributes much to operational comfort.
-The propelling system aids much on how one can maneuver the snowblower in different kinds of terrain.
+The propelling system aids much in how one can maneuver the snowblower in different kinds of terrain.

-The Toro Snowmaster makes use of a drivetrain for its propel system that connects the engine to the wheels.
+The Toro Snowmaster uses a drivetrain for its propel system that connects the engine to the wheels.
 This system aids in moving the snowblower forward.
-As for speed adjustment, the Toro Snowmaster makes use of what they all the Personal Pace System.
+As for speed adjustment, the Toro Snowmaster uses what is called the Personal Pace System.
 With this system, the speed of the machine is controlled through a push of the handlebar.
 The pushing motion transfers power from the engine to the wheels.
 A stronger pushing motion delivers more power which results in a faster forward motion for the snowblower.

 The ability to control the direction and pitch of the snow chute eases up much of the work in terms of operation.

-The ease in which one can stir the snowblower helps much when you want to lead the snowblower to a certain directions, especially in difficult or narrow paths like driveways or sidewalks.
+The ease with which one can stir the snowblower helps much when you want to lead the snowblower in a direction, especially on difficult or narrow paths like driveways or sidewalks.

 The Toro Snowmaster makes use of an automatic stirring system.
-With this system, the machine is able to detect the slightest change in direction in a given path.
+With this system, the machine can detect the slightest change in direction in a given path.
 When the machine needs to make a slight turn, one wheel automatically disengages to allow for that pivot to happen.
-This is called “triggerless steering” or “automatic steering”.
+It is called “triggerless steering” or “automatic steering”.

-The Ariens, on the other hand, makes use of manual steering.
+The Ariens, on the other hand, make use of manual steering.
 Although this may seem to be difficult, the Ariens is pretty lightweight so steering isn’t much of an inconvenience.

 The Bottom Line

-If you are, however, looking for a simple setup and a more durable machine that can serve you long term, then the Crossover would be a better buy given its full metal design.
+If you are looking for a simple setup and a more durable machine that can serve you long-term, then the Crossover would be a better buy given its full metal design.